ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

     Go to the `bottom of this page`_ to download the ZIP file for the PyAnsys cantilever example.

-Running PyAnsys on HPS
+Run PyAnsys on HPS
 ======================

 This example shows how to run PyAnsys scripts on HPS.

-The application simulates a parametrized cantilever by chaining several PyAnsys packages:
+It simulates a cantilever with a chain of several PyAnsys packages:

 1. Use `PyAnsys Geometry <https://geometry.docs.pyansys.com/>`__ to draw a cantilever design